 To meet a diagnosis of PTSD these symptoms must also interfere with one's functioning.

-What About Co-occuring Conditions?
+What About Co-occurring Conditions?

 PTSD often co-occurs with other conditions such as Depression, Substance Use, mTBI, and Pain.
 Visit the VA's National Center for PTSD (NCPTSD) to download materials on co-occurring conditions.